Campers learn about species from around the world, explore animal-related careers

 "Zoo day camps are a great way for kids to have some active, outdoor fun and connect with nature," said Grant Spickelmier, zoo education curator.
 "Campers explore little-known areas of the zoo, learn about animals by meeting them face to face, and leave inspired to care for the natural world."

-Each weeklong camp — specifically planned for the interests of each age group — includes games, tours, stories, songs, animal visitors and take-home art projects.
-As of this writing, spots are still available for most age groups throughout the summer, but Spickelmier says they tend to fill quickly as the end of school draws near.
+As of this writing, spots are still available for most age groups, but Spickelmier says they tend to fill quickly as spring and summer breaks draw near.